 In this article, we’ll address why React was created and the advantages and disadvantages of using React technologies.

-Prior to developing ReactJS, Facebook was confronted with a major user experience task – building a dynamic UI with high performance.
+Prior to developing ReactJS, or just React as it’s nowadays mostly referred to, Facebook was confronted with a major user experience task – building a dynamic UI with high performance.
 For instance, the engineers wanted to make news feed updates happen simultaneously with people using chat.

 Two years later, the same group of engineers released React Native, a hybrid mobile-app development framework for iOS and Android.
 The tool was based on the very same principles as ReactJS and shortly was accepted by the engineering community and companies that adhere to the mobile-first strategy.

 So, let’s take a closer look at React’s pros and cons as the main product.
 Then we’ll explore how React Native is different and which benefits and drawbacks it inherits from ReactJS.